Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 [1] 38.87043 41.59437
 ```

-We can see that the population mean for EV airline should be between the values 47 and 50 minutes delay.
+We can see that the population means for EV airlines should be between the values 47 and 50 minutes delay.
 The sample mean is equal to 48 minutes.
-Now, for the B6 airline the population mean should be between the values 38 and 41 minutes delay and the sample mean is equal to 40 minutes.
+Now, for the B6 airline, the population means should be between the values 38 and 41 minutes delay where the sample mean is equal to 40 minutes.
 Note that we use a z-score equal to 1.96, equivalent to a confidence level of 95%.

-Ok, now we just need to test our Hypothesis with the Student Test or T Test.
+Ok, now we need to test our Hypothesis with the Student Test or T-Test.

 ``` r
 > t.test(ev$arr_delay, b6$arr_delay, alternative = "greater")